Estimate Time8 min

 Does a DIA make sense for you?

 These DIA products tend to be most beneficial for pre-retirees between the ages of 55 and 65 who are planning to retire in 5 to 10 years.
-In addition to reducing market and longevity risk—an advantage of all fixed annuities—DIAs have the following advantages over immediate annuities:
+In addition to reducing market and longevity risk—an advantage of all fixed income annuities—DIAs have the following advantages over immediate annuities:

 • Potentially higher income.
 Because DIAs have a deferral period, the underlying investments have a longer duration and higher potential return than annuities that start income payments immediately.